MRGhidini/Psvimgtools-Easy-FrontEnd/README.md

 In the PKG folder, you have a list of suggestions for downloading from the Zeus list, with the zRIF already added to the ListKey.txt file.
 You need the NoNpDrm plugin in your vita.

+# PFS Decrypt

+For decrypt Games, DLCs SAVEDATA and TROPHY including 3.61+
+* First you have to extract a pkg using the option "Extraction of PKG to NoNpDRM"
+* Put the extracted pkg in the PFS folder, and use the "PFS Decrypt" option to extract PFS from your file.
+In the PFS folder, you have two .txt files, one is GAME.txt and the other is DLC.txt, they contain the necessary ZRIF.
+You can add more ZRIF, just by adding the separate GAMEID + ZRIF separated by semicolons.

 # Automatic Clone PSP games

 Added ability to clone PSP games, doing all the work, automatic